PhyRecon:

 Abstract

-While neural implicit representations have gained popularity in multi-view 3D reconstruction, previous work struggles to yield physically plausible results, thereby limiting their applications in physics-demanding domains like embodied AI and robotics.
-The lack of plausibility originates from both the absence of physics modeling in the existing pipeline and their inability to recover intricate geometrical structures.
-In this paper, we introduce PhyRecon, which stands as the first approach to harness both differentiable rendering and differentiable physics simulation to learn implicit surface representations.
-Our framework proposes a novel differentiable particle-based physical simulator seamlessly integrated with the neural implicit representation.
-At its core is an efficient transformation between SDF-based implicit representation and explicit surface points by our proposed algorithm, Surface Points Marching Cubes (SP-MC) , enabling differentiable learning with both rendering and physical losses.
-Moreover, we model both rendering and physical uncertainty to identify and compensate for the inconsistent and inaccurate monocular geometric priors.
-The physical uncertainty additionally enables a physics-guided pixel sampling to enhance the learning of slender structures.
-By amalgamating these techniques, our model facilitates efficient joint modeling with appearance, geometry, and physics.
-Extensive experiments demonstrate that PhyRecon significantly outperforms all state-of-the-art methods in terms of reconstruction quality.
-Our reconstruction results also yield superior physical stability, verified by Isaac Gym, with at least a 40% improvement across all datasets, opening broader avenues for future physics-based applications.
+Neural implicit representations have gained popularity in multi-view 3D reconstruction.
+However, most previous work struggles to yield physically plausible results, limiting their utility in domains requiring rigorous physical accuracy, such as embodied AI and robotics.
+This lack of plausibility stems from the absence of physics modeling in existing methods and their inability to recover intricate geometrical structures.
+In this paper, we introduce PhyRecon, the first approach to leverage both differentiable rendering and differentiable physics simulation to learn implicit surface representations.
+PhyRecon features a novel differentiable particle-based physical simulator built on neural implicit representations.
+Central to this design is an efficient transformation between SDF-based implicit representations and explicit surface points via our proposed Surface Points Marching Cubes (SP-MC), enabling differentiable learning with both rendering and physical losses.
+Additionally, PhyRecon models both rendering and physical uncertainty to identify and compensate for inconsistent and inaccurate monocular geometric priors.
+This physical uncertainty further facilitates a novel physics-guided pixel sampling to enhance the learning of slender structures.
+By integrating these techniques, our model supports differentiable joint modeling of appearance, geometry, and physics.
+Extensive experiments demonstrate that PhyRecon significantly outperforms all state-of-the-art methods.
+Our results also exhibit superior physical stability in physical simulators, with at least a 40% improvement across all datasets, paving the way for future physics-based applications.

 Method